Contact Us

 Execution

 At this management stage, the team starts the creation of the product.
-It tracks tasks and analyses the market performance of each iteration.
+It tracks tasks and analyses the performance of each iteration.

 Performance & Control